Electronics - exception synchronous rectifier

 In addition, the above bridge like configuration both adds together some of the charge injection and to some degree may cancel some of it - which in practice should improve the thermal offset drift due to changes in charge injection with temperature, but this potential improvement is not very fully quantifiable from the datasheets - But an improvement by a factor of 5 may reasonably be expected though.

-The circuit is based on the circuit on the previous page with the photo-diode capacitance decoupled from the input/output by the series resistor R4.
+The circuit is based on the circuit on the previous page, with the photo-diode capacitance decoupled from the input/output by the series resistor R4.
 The value of 470R is based on the output loading and effect on distortion given in the datasheet and is the lowest value quoted.

 A small photo-cell illuminated by a LED and involving some sort of light path and optical components may generate 1uA of signal.
 For best noise performance, once again the design operates with zero bias and is in any case <10mV.
 Significantly to develop 10mV across R4 would require 20uA signal and ambient light current and in this case although R3 this is unlikely to occur in this case.
 Therefore, if it is useful, R3 could be relocated to across C1 or left as it is but C8 removed and linked out.